HsinChang/CNL-tree-ranking/reading_notes.md

    * *Query Context Generation* keeps adding nodes with the highest score calculated by $\mathbf{x}_{Q_{1}}[v] \mathbf{x}_{Q_{2}}[v] \mathbf{x}_{c}[v] \cdot \operatorname{pr}(v)$, <br>
 add nodes until the graph reaches size $B$

+#### Dataset: `Espresso Knowledge Graph`
+derived from `YAGO2` and `FreeBase`, Enriched by
+- edge weights signifying the relatedness between entities
+- semantic types associated with the entities, derived from YAGO2 (Wikipedia categories, WordNet classes) and Freebase (types).
+(SVM)
+-  the popularity of individual entities over time, reflecting the page view counts of each entity in daily granularity in the time frame 01/01/2012 to 07/31/2014

+#### Results
+The result evaluation is also based on the rating of humans, but they did vary the scenarios and parameters, we have a more convincing result than MING[5]
 ### Center-Piece Subgraphs: Problem Definition and Fast Solutions [7]

 #### Problem Statement